↑

 The perfect vegetables for making dressing

-This recipe makes good use of day-old sourdough bread and homemade cornbread with a hint of rubbed sage and freshly cracked black pepper.
+This recipe uses day-old sourdough bread and homemade cornbread with a hint of rubbed sage and freshly cracked black pepper.

-You got the recipe, now make your list and check it twice, then get in the kitchen and make this delicious Loaded Sourdough + Cornbread Dressing!
+You got the recipe; now make your list and check it twice, then get in the kitchen and make this delicious Loaded Sourdough and Cornbread Dressing!

 Italian Sausage in the dressing

-We’re also using Italian Sausage in this recipe instead of turkey or chicken.
+We also use Italian Sausage instead of turkey or chicken in this recipe.

-You will need to brown it up and ensure it is evenly dispersed throughout the dressing.
+You must brown it up and ensure it is evenly dispersed throughout the dressing.

 This is some next-level cooking right here.